 The day-to-day expenses you incur running your business are typically offset against your company’s profits and can be claimed without delay as expenses.

 However, not all costs are ‘allowable’ as day-to-day expenses for tax purposes – typically larger ‘capital’ items.
-They are accounted for in a different way.
+They are accounted for differently.

 For the sake of completeness, this guide provides an overview of capital allowances for a range of small companies, in addition to a typical contracting business.